-Tokyo's top prosecutor set to resign, media say, in blow to Japan PM Abe
+In blow to Japan's Abe, media say Tokyo top prosecutor set to resign

 TOKYO (Reuters) - Tokyo’s top prosecutor was set to resign after a report that he gambled illegally during Japan’s coronavirus state of emergency, media said on Thursday, in a blow to Prime Minister Shinzo Abe, whose support has been hit over his handling of the pandemic.

-Kurokawa was hit with a social media backlash over a media report that he allegedly played mahjong for money during Japan’s state of emergency, potentially flouting social distancing guidelines.
-Gambling is illegal in Japan, with some exceptions.

-Reuters was not immediately able to confirm the report or reach anyone at the prosecutors office for comment.
-No one was immediately available at the justice ministry outside of normal business hours.

-Kurokawa, who is seen as close to Abe, has been at the centre of a furore over the government’s efforts to raise the retirement age for prosecutors after he was allowed to stay in his post beyond retirement age of 63.
+Tokyo High Public Prosecutors Office chief Hiromu Kurokawa, who is seen as close to Abe, has been at the centre of a furore over the government’s efforts to raise the retirement age for prosecutors after he was allowed to stay in his post beyond retirement age of 63.

-Earlier this week, Abe’s government gave up its push to enact a bill during the current session of parliament that would raise prosecutors’ retirement age to 65 from 63, and allow the cabinet to defer retirement of senior prosecutors for a further three years.
+Abe’s government this week abandoned its push to enact a bill during the current session of parliament that would raise prosecutors’ retirement age to 65 from 63, and let the cabinet defer retirement of senior prosecutors for a further three years, a step critics said threatened judicial independence.

-Critics said the change threatened judicial independence by allowing government-friendly prosecutors to be kept on.

 Opposition party lawmakers and others also said the legislation was aimed at giving a retroactive legal basis to the decision to keep Kurokawa in his post.